devmarkusb/dev/apps/experiments/elements_of_programming/README.md

 Load: obtain content of an address.

+Memory, address, content, lengths: a set of words (values), each with an address and a content.
+Addresses are values of fixed address length, contents are values of fixed word length.
+Ex: Bytes in RAM accessed by e.g. 4-Byte addresses

 Model: a concept is modeled by types, or a type is a model for a concept, if the concepts requirements are satisfied for these types.
 Written C(T_0,...,T_{n-1}).